-I came from a professional background in counselling and supervision to teach in the post-graduate counsellor education programmes in Te Kura Toi Tangata School of Education.
+I teach in the post-graduate counsellor education programmes in Te Kura Toi Tangata School of Education.
 These programmes (MCouns and specialist PGCertCouns) emphasise postmodern, poststructuralist, and narrative approaches.

 I have practiced in statutory and non-governmental agencies, working with children, young people and families, also supporting children and young people around abuse and sexuality issues.

 My teaching and research include social constructionist and discourse theory, and how this can be applied in counselling, supervision, child development, sexuality and ethics.

 Jack, D. (current EdD).
 ‘The Space Between Us’ – Why relationships in secondary schools must now come first (2nd supervisor).

 Pillay, P. (2009).
 The Long Term Implication of RTLB Interventions in the Northern Bays RTLB Cluster: “Listening to the Voices of Student Experiences”.
 (MEd).

 Fredrickson, A. (2021).
 What do Year 13 boys do to seek help?
 A research study to better understand the beliefs and actions of Year 13 students from a New Zealand all boys’ secondary school around seeking help or advice when they’re feeling bad or having a hard time.
 (MEd).

 Judd, M. (2019).
 Storying anti-violence with young men in schools using narrative counselling practices.
 (MCouns).

 Lowery-Kappes, H. (2017).
 Positioning within discourses of career advancement/development: How might news media position people to view career progression?
 (MCouns).